We've included this information for those of you who might be thinking

 Becoming ‘sans home’ was neither a spur-of-the-moment idea nor a lifelong dream for us.
 We had owned motorhomes before and had enjoyed camping, off and on, for all of our lives.
 We were thankful to be able to do it again.
 Also, we weren't planning to travel full-time in the RV, just live full-time in it.
 Plus — this is very important — we planned from the start to build a fully enclosed garage to protect our coach for the many years we would be living and traveling in it.

-Admittedly, when our 'home' was in the shop for maintenance we were not quite as enthusiastic about this living arrangement.
-Watching our 'home' on wheels drop in value year after year in the NADA Guides didn’t make us happy either.
-(Yes, we realized that RVs are depreciating assets while houses will appreciate — supposedly.)
-But not even those drawbacks made us regret our decision.
-The enjoyment of our part-time RV adventures and all the memories we made outweighed any of the costs or inconveniences of the lifestyle, at least in our opinion.
-We were also fortunate to have friends who also adopted the full-time lifestyle and enjoyed traveling with them from time-to-time.
+Admittedly, when our 'home' is in the shop for maintenance we are not quite as enthusiastic about this living arrangement.
+Watching our 'home' on wheels drop in value year after year in the NADA Guides doesn’t make us happy either.
+(Yes, we realize that RVs are depreciating assets while houses will appreciate — supposedly.)
+But not even those drawbacks have made us regret our decision.
+The enjoyment of our part-time RV adventures and all the memories we have made outweigh any of the costs or inconveniences of the lifestyle, at least in our opinion.
+We were also fortunate to have friends who also adopted the full-time lifestyle.
+We enjoy traveling with them when we can.
 As any seasoned RVer will tell you, good traveling buddies — whether they be your significant other, a furry friend, or the human kind — make the lifestyle all the more enjoyable.

 Our #1 objective in buying a big motorhome was that we needed an RV big enough to take the place of our house.
 Our 43-foot coach was perfectly suited for this.
 It was not perfect, however, for maneuvering in some of the more compact and tree-lined parks we love visiting.
 And it simply didn’t fit into most of the typically short camp spots you find at many federal & state campgrounds and national parks.